 While the May 15 priority deadline has passed, the application remains open and grants will continue to be disbursed for as long as funds are available or until September 25th at the latest.

 In order to receive this emergency grant funding, eligible students must apply online.

 - Recipients must be eligible for Title IV aid with a 2020-2021 FAFSA on file*

 - Financially impacted due to disruption of academic operations caused by COVID-19

-- Any students who were enrolled in an exclusively online program prior to the transition to remote instruction are not eligible to receive funds at this time
+- Any students who are enrolled in an exclusively online program are not eligible to receive funds at this time.

 * Students who do not already have FAFSAs on file must first complete the form online at www.FAFSA.gov and submit all required documents to be eligible for Title IV aid before being considered as an emergency grant recipient

 - Technology purchases to equip the student for remote instruction

 - Healthcare costs related to COVID-19 or related complications